 G. Prognosis following brain injury

-These individuals face a life that few people would voluntarily chose to live.
+These survivors face a life that few people would voluntarily chose to live.
 The headaches and short term memory loss make every day activities difficult.
 Depression drains their energy and further diminishes the little pleasure in life that remains.
 Vocational limitations create terrible financial strain.
 Reduced coping and problem solving skills cause little problems to seem overwhelming.
-Interpersonal relationships suffer as a result of frequent mood swings and irritability.
+Interpersonal relationships suffer from the mood swings and irritability.
 Friends, family and co-workers avoid contact with the survivor.
 Slowly the TBI survivor withdraws from social settings and becomes more and more isolated.
 Statistics show that the divorce rate for TBI survivors exceeds 90%.

-While the initial period of unconsciousness or post-traumatic amnesia may give some indication of a patient's prognosis for full recovery, it remains extremely difficult to determine which patients will fully recover and which will not.
-One indicator of long term prognosis is how well the patient has recovered at 1.5 to 2 years post injury.
+While the initial period of unconsciousness (Glascow Coma Scale) may give some indication of a patient’s prognosis for full recovery, it remains extremely difficult to determine which patients will fully recover and which will not.
+One indicator of long term prognosis is how well the patient has recovered at about 1-2 years post injury.
 Most brain injury patients will reach maximum medical improvement within that 1-2 year period.
-The odds are very high that at least some impairments will be permanent for patients who continue to experience symptoms past this time frame.
+For those who continue to experience symptoms past this 1-2 year time period, the odds are very high that at least some impairments will be permanent.

 A. INITIAL CLIENT INTERVIEW

-Once you suspect that a client has suffered a brain injury, immediately obtain the following information: accident report, ambulance call report, ER records, records from any hospital admission, records of follow up visits from all physicians who have treated the client since injury, records from military service, educational records, employment records, and any other information that can be used to establish the client's pre-morbid level of functioning.
+If you suspect that client has suffered a brain injury, obtain the following information: accident report, ambulance call report, ER records, records from any hospital admission, records of follow up visits from all physicians who have treated client since injury, records from military service, educational records, employment records, and any other information that can be used to establish the client’s premorbid level of functioning.
 Review the medical records, particularly the ambulance call report and the ER notes, to determine whether there are any references to loss of consciousness, confusion, dizziness, nausea, vomiting, signs of trauma to the head, abnormal reflexes, pupil dilation, or eye movements.
-Remember: significant brain injury may occur even where there is no loss of consciousness!

 Inspect vehicle for signs of damage to interior which may indicate client’s head struck the steering wheel, windshield, etc. Check the positioning of the head rest.
 If not properly positioned, the head rest may act as a ramp and increase the risk of injury to the brain.
 Interview friends, co-workers, family members for changes in behavior, motivation, personality job performance or memory loss.

-If it appears that the client may have sustained a brain injury after reviewing all of the information gathered thus far, have the client evaluated by a neuropsychologist to determine if there is evidence that a TBI has affected brain function.
+If it appears that the client may have sustained a brain injury after reviewing all of the information gathered thus far, consider having the client evaluated by a neuropsychologist to determine how much impairment the injury has caused.
 If possible, have another treating physician make the referral to a neuropsychologist you have chosen.
-Because of the cost involved (approximately $3,000-4,500) for a complete neuropsychological test battery, you may chose to initially have a neuropsychological screening performed.
-The screening is typically a clinical interview and a few selected tests or inventories.
-If the screening suggests the presence of brain injury, the entire battery can then be administered.
-After the examination a complete report should be obtained from the neuropsychologist.
-The neuropsychological evaluation and report should always include: a) a complete history for the patient; b) general symptoms and complaints as stated by the patient; c) observations made by the examiner during the testing and clinical interview; d) an assessment of the patients cooperation and effort; e) a listing of the tests administered; f) an assessment of the patient's overall psychological functioning; g) an assessment of the degree to which psychological factors may have affected test performance; h) discussion of whether disorders or factors other than brain injury may account for the dysfunction observed; I) a summary of the test results and the implications of those results in terms of neurologic functioning; j) a prognosis; k) a summary of how the deficits reported are likely to affect the patients activities of daily living and ability to work; and a recommended course of treatment.
+Because of the cost involved (approximately $2,500-3,000) for a complete neuropsychological test battery, you may chose to initially have a neuropsychological screening performed.
+The screening is an abbreviated version of the test battery.
+If the screening suggests the presence of brain injury, the entire battery can be completed.
+After the examination obtain a complete report from the neuropsychologist.
+The neuropsychological evaluation and report should always include: a) a complete history for the patient; b) general symptoms and complaints as stated by the patient; c) observations made by the examiner during the testing and clinical interview; d) an assessment of the patients cooperation and effort; e) a listing of the tests administered; f) an assessment of the patient’s overall psychological functioning; g) an assessment of the degree to which psychological factors may have affected test performance; h) discussion of whether disorders or factors other than brain injury may account for the dysfunction observed; I) a summary of the test results and the implications of those results in terms of neurologic functioning; j) a prognosis; and k) a summary of how the deficits reported are likely to affect the patients activities of daily living and ability to work.

 If the deficits will significantly impact the client’s ability to work or earning capacity a vocational evaluation may also be in order.
 The vocational evaluation can be used to: a) Establish the presence of any disabling conditions; b) Identify any functional limitations that will likely result from the conditions identified; c) Assess whether the disabling conditions cause functional limitations that will interfere with the clients ability to secure and maintain competitive employment; d) Determine whether vocational rehabilitative services can enable the client to work in a competitive situation; and e) estimate the cost of those services and the length of time required to assist the client in entering competitive employment.